RanRhoads84/debgpt7.8-with-vectorDB/README.md

 #### 1. Quick Start by Chatting with LLM

 When no arguments are given, `debgpt` leads you into a general terminal chatting client with LLM backends.
-Use `debgpt -h` to see detailed usage.
+Use `debgpt -h` to see detailed options.

 ```
 debgpt
 ```

+During the interactive chatting mode, you may press `/` and see a list of available escaped commands that will not be seen as LLM prompt.

+* `/save <path.txt>`: save the last LLM response to the specified file.

+* `/reset`: clear the context.
+So you can start a new conversation without quiting.

 The first prompt can be provided through argument (`--ask|-A|-a`):